1. Home

 Blog Default Image.
 Group of people sitting against a wall sharing things on electronic devices.

-STEM Education shifts the typical teacher-centered classroom by encouraging a curriculum driven by problem-solving, discovery, exploratory learning, and hands-on activities.
-Some programs have added “A” for art, making the acronym “STEAM”.
-By incorporating art, educators promote creativity and flexible thinking among students in science and mathematics.
+STEM education moves away from traditional teacher-centered methods by emphasizing problem-solving, discovery, exploratory learning, and hands-on activities.
+Some programs include art, expanding the acronym to STEAM.
+Incorporating art fosters creativity and flexible thinking in science and mathematics.

 STEM Curriculum